Anger Isn’t the Only Emotion Men Feel

 • Hurt from unresolved trauma or betrayal

-Anger can be protective—it creates distance, power, and control.
+Anger can be protective.
+It creates distance, power, and control.
 But over time, it also isolates.

 What Emotional Awareness Makes Possible